apache/flex-sdk/ide/flashbuilder/README_integration_with_Adobe_FlashBuilder.txt

 	libs\player
 	libs\air

-* The following JAR files must be present in the /lib folder of the Flex SDK: flex-compiler-oem.jar mxmlc.jar adt.jar
+* The following JAR files must be present in the lib folder of the Flex SDK: flex-compiler-oem.jar mxmlc.jar adt.jar